Frequently Asked Questions

 That is not yet known; we will take it as a tip.

-One of the conditions for a site is that it not be on a housing site.
+One of the Requirements a location is that it must not be on a residential building site.
 So why here?

 The council's motion regarding Singel 1 and 2 was to investigate the sites for housing opportunities.
 The council has started to do that.
 At the same time, there is a reception task from the dispersal law.
 The site is still zoned "agricultural" and is not part of the regular plan supply for housing.
 That is why at Singel 2 it was decided to combine both tasks: first temporary housing for a maximum of 10 years, then regular housing.